GeorgeCiesinski/custom-drupal-docs/docs/developer-tools.md

 #### Create User

-1. Connect to the root database setup in [Add Root Connection](#add-root-connection).
+1. Connect to the root database which was setup in [Add Root Connection](#add-root-connection).
 2. Click Users and Privileges in the left side menu.
 ![users](assets/developer-tools/users.png)
 3. Click Create User, and then fill out the username and password.